Romuloalmeida/simplefilehandler/README.md

 # JQuery Simple File Handler
 It's my Simple File Handle is the lightest and simplest file manager ever.

-* Attention: **It hasn't any visual interface.
+* Attention: **It doesn't have any visual interface.
 Instead of, it gives you the treated callback with the informations about the files as its name, size and the original file object at every change input event.**

   - Less than 1 KByte!
   - Fast!